Tigers vs. Twins Player Props Betting Odds

 Correa Stats

-- Correa hopes to build on a six-game hitting streak in this matchup.
-During his last 10 outings he is hitting .256 with three doubles, a triple, three home runs, three walks and 10 RBI.
+- Correa will look for his eighth straight game with a hit in this matchup.
+In his last 10 games he is batting .256 with four doubles, a triple, three home runs, three walks and 10 RBI.

 Correa Recent Games